 View Profile Page

-Associate Director, Center for Cooperative Media
+Assistant director of products and events, Center for Cooperative Media

 B.A. – Rutgers University, School of Arts & Sciences

 M.A. – CUNY Graduate School of Journalism